talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 # Popular Fact

-> Soy's phytoestrogens cause a variety of negative health effects including reducing male fertility.
+> Soy's phytoestrogens cause a variety of negative health effects due to interfering with hormones.

 See our article: [Soy contains estrogen]({{<ref "/facts/soy-contains-estrogen">}}) for more information on phytoestrogens.